pds-data-dictionaries/PDS-Data-Dictionaries.github.io/_sources/development/ldd-update.rst.txt

 The update request is received by the LDD Steward, who makes an initial determination of whether or not the change is warranted.

     a.
-If no, the issue is brought to the LDD Change Control Board (link TBD) for discussion.
+If no, the issue is brought to the :doc:`LDD Change Control Board </teams/ldd-ccb>` for discussion.
 The outcome of that User Group discussion will determine whether or not to proceed.

 3. Update IngestLDD